freyste/freyste.github.io/_posts/2020-3-29-Legolini_Bow.md

 ![_config.yml]({{ site.baseurl }}/images/bow_side.gif)

 Technically it does not fit the definition of a crossbow.
 It's a bow because it can't be locked in cocked condition.
-Technically, it's basically a slingbow.
+Technically, it's a slingbow.
+This actually allows it to live outside of some of the regulations associated with crossbows that can store energy and therefore are often treated as firearms.

 ![_config.yml]({{ site.baseurl }}/images/3Dbow.jpeg)

-Here's a link to to the designers page <a href="https://legolini.com/"> Here</a>
+Here's a link to to the designers<a href="https://legolini.com/"> page </a>

 ![_config.yml]({{ site.baseurl }}/images/Loading_bow.gif)